SunGod Vanguard Review

 If you order your Sungod’s custom goggles one morning you should receive them the next day…it’s a very quick personalised customisation.
 For a custom-design pair of sunglasses, I think you will find the speed of service and prices hard to beat.
 After all…you are getting a potentially unique product which no-one else has!

 The Sungod Vanguard costs £110 and a spare lens for different light conditions costs £55, that’s a significant discount over Oakley’s Flight Deck which come in at up to £175 and look very similar.
 A spare strap is £20.

 Purchase/Further Info Link: https://sungod.to

 Disclaimer: this is not a paid-for advert.
-If you buy SunGod sunglasses via a link in this review then you support this blog – thank you!
+If you buy SunGod sunglasses via a link in this review, this site earns a small commission – thank you!
 If you have any issues (I don’t think you will) then drop me a line and I will try to help.
 Review based on usage at Zell Am See, Austria and will be used all season, review will be updated if any notable issues of wear change (etc) my opinion.